hackclub/airtable-loops-field-integrator/README.md

 # must be set on 1 of the sidekiq workers. this will cause that worker to queue cron jobs
 SIDEKIQ_SCHEDULER=1
 ```

+## To-Do

+- Re-subscribe support (dangerous, needs to be implemented carefully)
+- Write-back to SyncSource with status so users can see success / error
+  - Maybe pull from envelopes?
+Show detailed errors
+- For `LlmCache`, we probably don't need to store the full request.
+Hash is probably enough.